Pickelhaube: Derivatives

-In 1847, the Household Cavalry, along with British dragoons and dragoon guards, adopted a helmet which was a hybrid between the Pickelhaube and the traditional dragoon helmet which it replaced.
-This "Albert Pattern" helmet was named after Albert, Prince Consort who took a keen interest in military uniforms, and featured a falling horsehair plume which could be removed when on campaign.
+In 1847, the Household Cavalry, along with British dragoons and Dragoon Guards, adopted a helmet which was a hybrid between the Pickelhaube and the traditional dragoon helmet which it replaced.
+This "Albert Pattern" helmet was named after Prince Albert of Saxe-Coburg and Gotha who took a keen interest in military uniforms, and featured a falling horsehair plume which could be removed when on campaign.
 It was adopted by other heavy cavalry regiments across the British Empire and remains in ceremonial use.
-The Pickelhaube also influenced the design of the British army Home Service helmet, as well as the custodian helmet still worn by police in England and Wales.
-The linkage between Pickelhaube and Home Service helmet was however not a direct one, since the British headdress was higher, had only a small spike and was made of stiffened cloth over a cork framework, instead of leather.
+The Pickelhaube also influenced the design of the British army Home Service helmet as well as the custodian helmet still worn by police in England and Wales.
+The linkage between Pickelhaube and Home Service helmet was, however, not a direct one, because the British headdress was higher, had only a small spike, and was made of stiffened cloth over a cork framework instead of leather.
 Both the United States Army and Marine Corps wore helmets of the British pattern for full dress between 1881 and 1902.